 1. It's an Affordable Place to Live

 Montreal is Canada's second-largest city, yet the cost of living is surprisingly modest compared to other popular urban areas across the country.
-For example, it's possible to rent an apartment in the heart of the city for as little as $600-900 per month.
-And housing prices are about 20 percent lower than what you'll find in Vancouver or Toronto.*
+For example, as of 2016, the average rent per month for a one-bedroom apartment in the city centre is $950.** And housing prices are over two times higher in Toronto and almost three times higher in Vancouver than what you will find in Montreal.***

 Electricity costs are also among some of the lowest in the nation, mostly because it's generated by sustainable hydropower.
 So your utility bills are likely to be very reasonable.

 As a result, you can live pretty inexpensively while going to school.
 And the money you make in your new career can stretch further than in other major cities with similar amenities.

 2. It's Easy to Get Around

 Public transportation in Montreal is very accessible and reliable.
 The transit system covers all parts of the city, and you generally don't have to wait more than six minutes for the subway or 15 minutes for a bus.
 And if you decide to live on the outskirts of the metro area, you'll still be served by a commuter rail system.